root-systems/agreement-financial/README.md

 Variables:

- - COR - Carge out rate (How much a member costs per hour to the client)
+ - COR - Charge out rate (How much a member costs per hour to the client)
- - BH - Billable hours (number of billable a member billed to a client in a month)
+ - BH - Billable hours (number of billable hours a member billed to a client in a month)
  - Day Activity Types:
     - Personal - only basic income
     - Internal investment or administration - basic income + an internal top up for the day